kenmamich/Domino-Stock-Price-Analysis/README.md

 ![image](https://github.com/kenmamich/Domino-Stock-Price-Analysis/assets/137173829/caa43bce-4f11-42a7-bccd-2f06f228bffb)

 <p>Used k-means clustering on the dataset and categorized the data points into three different clusters: green, purple, and yellow.
-Yellow displayed stock price trends that were unstable and erratic, purple displayed stock price trends that were relatively stable, and green represented stock price trends displaying gradual and stable increases.</p>
+Yellow displayed stock price trends that were unstable and erratic, purple displayed stock price trends that were relatively stable, and green represented stock price trends displaying gradual and stable increases.
+Green clusters of stock price trends could potentially be the best time for investors to enter the stock market due to the relatively stable increase in stock price shown by my analysis using k-means clustering.</p>